model-checking/cbmc-training/docs/src/cbmc/overview/proof.md

 The compiler `goto-cc` is intended to be a drop-in replacement for `gcc`.
 Using `goto-cc` should be as easy as building with `CC=goto-cc` in place of `CC=gcc`.
-The difference is that `goto-cc` produces an intermediate reprsentation for the program called a "goto program" or "goto binary" that is used by CBMC for model checking.
+The difference is that `goto-cc` produces an intermediate representation for the program called a "goto program" or "goto binary" that is used by CBMC for model checking.
 When we run `cbmc`